OdyAsh/OdyAsh-Notes/Programming/AI Related/Power BI.md

 * There are different types of context: row context, query context, and filter context.
 	* Filter context is the set of values allowed in each column, based on filter constraints that were applied to the row or that are defined by filter expressions within the formula.
 	* Row context can be thought of as "the current row.”
-		* If you have created a **[[#Calculated Columns|calculated column]]**, the row context consists of the values in each individual row and values in columns that are related to the current row.
+		* If you have created a **[calculated column](#Calculated%20Columns)**, the row context consists of the values in each individual row and values in columns that are related to the current row.
 		* There are also some functions ([EARLIER](https://docs.microsoft.com/dax/earlier-function-dax) and [EARLIEST](https://docs.microsoft.com/en-us/dax/earliest-function-dax)) that get a value from the current row and then use that value while performing an operation over an entire table.
 	* Query context refers to the subset of data that is implicitly created for each cell in a PivotTable, depending on the row and column headers.